Why Pinoy Christmas is celebrated in the ‘ber’ months

 Baron said the Augustinians were the first missionaries to enter the country.
 Novena masses were observed nine days prior to the feast day of the saints.

-“Filipino culture is also well known for their celebration of fiestas in honor of a specific saint.
+“Filipino culture is also well known for its celebration of fiestas in honor of a specific saint.
 We used to prepare and give time and effort to make the feast day joyful,” he said.

-“We need to celebrate the feast of the saints with a nine-day novena that will call (for) a holy mass and procession.
-Until finally, the concept of Christmas [came about]… Felices Pascuas.
-When you greet Felices Pascuas in Spanish, that is Merry Christmas.”
+“We needed to celebrate the feast of the saints with a nine-day novena that will call [for] a holy mass and procession.
+Until finally, the concept of Christmas [came about] — Felices Pascuas.
+When you greet ‘Felices Pascuas‘ in Spanish, that is ‘Merry Christmas.’ “

-The nine-day simbang gabi or dawn masses were held to celebrate the bambino or the baby Jesus.
+The nine-day simbang gabi or dawn masses were held to celebrate the bambino, or the baby Jesus.
 Unlike in Europe, Filipinos celebrate the Holy Mass before sunrise.

 The practice of eating rice cakes after attending Simbang Gabi served as an alternative for breakfast taken at home.

-“[The people] eat rice for breakfast. […] People come near the church where they (see) vendors selling rice cakes; bibingka, kalamay, sapin-sapin until bibingka and puto bumbong became the trend,” Baron said.
+“[The people] eat rice for breakfast.
+People come near the church where they [see] vendors selling rice cakes — bibingka, kalamay, sapin-sapin, until bibingka and puto bumbong became the trend,” Baron said.

 Keeping traditions alive